 Thyroid cancer may be diagnosed after a person goes to a doctor because of symptoms, or it might be found during a routine physical exam or other tests.
-If there is a reason to suspect you might have thyroid cancer, your doctor will use one or more tests to find out.
-Signs and symptoms might suggest you have thyroid cancer, but you will need tests to confirm the diagnosis.
+If there is a reason to suspect you might have thyroid cancer, your doctor will use one or more tests to confirm the diagnosis.
+If cancer is found, other tests might be done to find out more about the cancer.

 If you have any signs or symptoms that suggest you might have thyroid cancer, your health care professional will want to know your complete medical history.
 You will be asked questions about your possible risk factors, symptoms, and any other health problems or concerns.
 If someone in your family has had thyroid cancer (especially medullary thyroid cancer) or tumors called pheochromocytomas, it is important to tell your doctor, as you might be at high risk for this disease.

 Your doctor will examine you to get more information about possible signs of thyroid cancer and other health problems.
 During the exam, the doctor will pay special attention to the size and firmness of your thyroid and any enlarged lymph nodes in your neck.

 Imaging tests may be done for a number of reasons:

 People who have or may have thyroid cancer will get one or more of these tests.

 Ultrasound uses sound waves to create images of parts of your body.
 You are not exposed to radiation during this test.

 This test can help determine if a thyroid nodule is solid or filled with fluid.
 (Solid nodules are more likely to be cancerous.)
 It can also be used to check the number and size of thyroid nodules as well as help determine if any nearby lymph nodes are enlarged because the thyroid cancer has spread.